 Plan Your Visit

-If you are staying for one night or several, there are many ways to experience this part of the island.
+If you are staying for one night or several, there are many ways to experience our high-altitude climate and unique landscape that you will not find anywhere else in Hawai'i.
 Whether you enjoy hiking, shopping for unique gifts and artwork or taking it easy, staying in Volcano Village has something for everyone.
 This is a historic time to visit the East side of the Big Island.
 Kīlauea's newest eruption phase has brought a lot of changes.
 Don't miss a chance to see this historic event - you will not be disappointed.

 Suggested length of stay: 2 to 3 days.